-His work has been exhibited in solo and group exhibitions nationally and internationally such as: Huntsville Museum of Art, AL; Evansville Museum of Art, IN; Carnegie Center for Art & History, New Albany, IN; KMAC Museum, Louisville, KY, Contemporary Arts Center in Las Vegas, NV; and Bowery Gallery, New York, NY.
-His work is represented in private and public collections such as Indiana University Southeast, William F. Ekstrom Library Collections at the University of Louisville, and Kentucky Center for African American Heritage in Louisville, KY.
-His paintings have been the subject of a catalog publication published by Old Stone Press on the occasion of his traveling exhibition, "David Iacovazzi-Pau: Paintings & Works on Paper".
+Iacovazzi-Pau’s work has been featured in solo and group exhibitions both nationally and internationally, including at the Huntsville Museum of Art (AL), Evansville Museum of Art (IN), Carnegie Center for Art & History (New Albany, IN), KMAC Museum (Louisville, KY), Contemporary Arts Center (Las Vegas, NV), and Bowery Gallery (New York, NY).
+His paintings are held in private and public collections such as Indiana University Southeast, the William F. Ekstrom Library at the University of Louisville, and the Kentucky Center for African American Heritage.
+His work was the focus of a catalog published by Old Stone Press in conjunction with his traveling exhibition David Iacovazzi-Pau: Paintings & Works on Paper.
 He currently lives and works in Louisville, Kentucky.

 Photo by Michael Brohm © 2015